 1 orange, finely grated zest only

-1 orange, finely grated zest and 2 tbsp juice
+1 orange, finely grated zest and 2 tablespoons juice

 M E T H O D